sleede/fab-manager/README.md

  This may happens when the `application.yml` file is missing.
  To solve this issue copy `config/application.yml.default` to `config/application.yml`.
  This is required before the first start.

+- Due to a stripe limitation, you won't be ble to create plans longer than one year.

 <a name="related-documentation"></a>